 As a result of discussions with their ophthalmologists, a specific feline safety study was designed to assess any potential effects of Baytril on the eyesight of cats.
 This study was conducted with dosages both within and well above the label dose range.

-Preliminary results suggests that the blindness problems are specifically related to higher doses of Baytril.
+Preliminary results suggested that the blindness problems are specifically related to higher doses of Baytril.

 Bayer is thoroughly documenting and monitoring all reported cases in order to collect as much salient information as possible.
 Please direct any questions about Baytril or any of the Bayer products to Bayer Veterinary Services, 800-422-9874.